senthil338/Software-Engineer-Interview/CodingPractice/CodingPractice/DesignPattern/README.md

 ## Structural Patterns
 <p name="adapter"></p>
+<p name="structural"></p>

+- Adapter
+   - Match interfaces of different classes
+- Bridge
+   - Separates an object’s interface from its implementation
+- Composite
+   - A tree structure of simple and composite objects
+- Decorator
+   - Add responsibilities to objects dynamically
+- Facade
+   - A single class that represents an entire subsystem
+- Flyweight
+   - A fine-grained instance used for efficient sharing
+- Private Class Data
+   - Restricts accessor/mutator access
+- Proxy
+   - An object representing another object

 ### Adapter
 It allows the interface of an existing class to be used as another interface.
 It is often used to make existing classes work with others without modifying their source code.